 Nepal Orphans Home is committed to providing for the total welfare of children who come to Papa’s House, from the moment they arrive to the time they are ready to venture forth as productive citizens of Nepal.
 Over the years, many good people have learned about our work, often through the Nepal Orphans Home website or from volunteers after they return home, and have been inspired to help.
 Together we are making a difference in Nepal . . . one child at a time, each one special.

 Michael Hess, founder of Nepal Orphans Home, is the Director of Operations Emeritus for NOH in Dhapasi, Nepal.
 He is the proud father of two wonderful sons, grandfather to four precious and missed grandchildren in the States, and Papa to over 120 exceptional children in Nepal, helping them to have a strong family life, turning their hopes into reality.

 Board of Directors

 Glenn Detrick was a university administrator at Washington University in St. Louis and co-founder of a student surveying business (EBI) before retiring in 2003.
 He teaches a university course now and travels extensively.
 Glenn became involved with NOH after meeting Michael and seeing Papa's House on a visit to Nepal.
 He is currently helping develop the Chelsea Education and Community Center (named after his daughter) at NOH.

 Carola Drosdeck serves as vice president of NOH.
 She is a retired elementary teacher with most recent experience in the Shaker Heights (OH) City Schools.
 Previously, Carola was Assistant Director of Teacher Education Programs at John Carroll University.
 She volunteers at Nepal Orphans Home regularly and continues to be inspired by the resilience, curiosity, and spirit of NOH's children.

-Barbara (Boo) Hess, formerly a church accountant and tax preparer, is the secretary/treasurer of NOH.
+Barbara (Boo) Hess, formerly a church accountant and tax preparer, served as the secretary/treasurer of NOH from 2005 to 2017.
 She and her husband, Peter, have two grown sons and two young granddaughters.
 Boo looks forward to seeing the children living at Papa's House grow into responsible and contributing citizens of Nepal.